 Being cold, wet, or hot doesn't qualify as outright danger.
 Be prepared to fulfill the outlined training session no matter weather - and we live in the mountains, weather changes, often and quickly so BE PREPARED.

-You need a watch!!!
-How are you otherwise able to "warm up for 15 min and then gather back at FNC".
-Or we are going to do a "10 min L3 speed up".
-Coaches will always have a watches - but they will not be right with you at all times as the group spreads out pretty quickly with our different abilities!!
+You need a watch!
+Athletes often get instructions such as: "warm up for 15 min and then gather back at FNC" or we are going to do a "10 min L3 speed up."
+Coaches will always have a watches - but they will not be right with you at all times as the group spreads out pretty quickly with our different abilities.

 Poles and ferrules - You can use your winter poles (classic: Height in cm * ~0.84 and skate height in cm * ~0.89) for rollerskiing - but they will need special rollerski ferrules as the asphalt is much harder than snow.
 Ferrules can be ordered from many places (BNS) and SNSC will also have a couple for replacement (for $20) for those who haven't gotten their own.